Writing isn't easy. And business writing has its own set of unique challenges, as you know.

 Copywriting is a specific term used to describe sales writing.
 But in your business, you're probably doing another type of writing that you might think of as copywriting: content writing.
 They're both related in that you need to make use of them to run a successful business, but they're not the same in any sense.

 That's because content refers to educational writing, things that aren't meant to sell but to inform an audience.
 That's in contrast to copywriting, which is focused on generating sales.
-This distinction has to be made because you have to write for a specific audience in order to get any results.
+This distinction has to be made because you have to write for a specific audience to get any results.
 Someone who's aware of your offer and is considering a purchase isn't the intended reader for something like an article, but someone who wants to find out about your offer is the perfect candidate.

 Copywriting vs content writing, how do they differ?
 So let's clear things up and find out what the actual difference is, where they're effective, and what each of them looks like.

 Copywriting is focused on sales.
 That's the point of all copywriting, and that's what makes it different from content writing.
 It can be, but not always, written in hopes of a direct response, hence direct-response copywriting being so desirable.